honoki/wilson-cloud-respwnder/README.md

 ## Features

-* Monitor DNS and HTTP requests in real-time without time window constraints.
+* Monitor DNS, HTTP, and SMTP requests in real-time without time window constraints.
 Continue receiving notifications for weeks or months on end to find more bugs;
 * Send notifications to Slack and/or Discord webhooks;
 * View the complete HTTP requests in your logs, including POST bodies;
+* Capture inbound emails to any `*@subdomain.yourdomain.com` address — sender, subject, and body are sent to Discord/Slack, with the raw `.eml` attached;
 * By default resolves every `subdomain.yourdomain.com` to the same web server, allowing you to choose meaningful names that are easy to work with;
 * Filter out specific domains from cluttering your notifications by adding them to `/data/blacklist.txt`;
 * Modify and serve your own content on the PHP web server by writing files to `/www`;